The Beauty Myth – How Do Women Really Feel About Their Looks?

 Women continue to face blockades in the workplace due to the political and systemic use of beauty to define worth.
 Although men define beauty’s ideology, the demarcation of beauty is not defined, leaving the female confused about her feelings of self.

-This allows big corporations to levy unfairly the work that women increase their revenue whilst enriching both female expenditure and manageability.
-This has, in turn, reduced the female’s self-esteem, a powerful tool for control.
+This allows big corporations to levy unfairly on the work that women do, increasing their revenue while enriching female expenditure and manageability.
+This has, in turn, reduced female self-esteem, which is a powerful tool for control.

 I want to use this article to examine what changes have happened since 1991 and how women’s lives may or may not have changed.